niccolooo/ML_notes/README.md

 ## DEFINITIONS

+- **Correlation**: *any statistical relationship, whether causal or not, between two random variables or bivariate data.
+In the broadest sense correlation is any statistical association, though it commonly refers to the degree to which a pair of variables are linearly related.*

+- **Expected value**: *mean value if an infinite number of samples were drawn from the distribution*.

+- **R^2** = evaluation metric AKA "coefficient of determination" TODO

+- **Skewness**: *measure of the asymmetry of the probability distribution of a real-valued random variable about its mean.
+The skewness value can be positive or negative, or undefined.*

 - **Stochastic variable**: *variable whose values depend on the outcome of a non-deterministic event.
 A random variable has a probability distribution which specifies the probability of its values.*

-- **Expected value**: *mean value if an infinite number of samples were drawn from the distribution*

-- **Skewness**: *measurement of the asymmetry of a distribution*
+- **Student T**: TODO

-- **R^2** = evaluation metric AKA "coefficient of determination" TODO
+- **ChiSq**: TODO

 ## USEFUL LIBRARIES
 - Pandas: opensource framework to manipulate data